-Select courses from: Biology, Chemistry, Computer Science, Earth Sciences, Mathematics, Nursing or Physics.
-Students majoring in a Science or Mathematics department may not count courses from the major department in this block.
+G2 courses typically occur within the following departments: Biology, Chemistry, Computer Science, Earth Sciences, Mathematics, Nursing or Physics.
+Students majoring in a Science or Mathematics department may not court courses from the major department in this block.

 Additional Guidelines:

 - At least two courses must be taken from the "natural sciences": Biology, Chemistry, Earth Sciences and Physics.
 This can be two courses from any one of these departments OR one course from any two of these departments. - One course taken within the G2 block must be a Lab course.